Ange Martial Tia

-Ange Martial Tia (born 20 November 2006) is a Malian professional footballer who plays as a midfielder for club Reims.
+Ange Martial Tia (born 20 November 2006) is a Malian professional footballer who plays as a midfielder for club Reims and the Mali national team.

 Club career

 Tia developed at Malian club Afrique Football Élite before attracting international interest following his performances at the 2023 FIFA U-17 World Cup.
 He was notably linked with Belgian club Anderlecht, but ultimately joined French side Reims in February 2025, initially integrating their reserve squad.
 He made his first-team debut in a 2–0 Ligue 1 defeat to Auxerre on 9 March 2025.
 On 29 May 2025, he scored in Reims's 3–1 play-off defeat to Metz, a result synonymous with relegation to Ligue 2.

 International career

 Tia represented Mali at the 2023 U-17 Africa Cup of Nations and the 2023 FIFA U-17 World Cup.
 He featured prominently throughout the U-17 World Cup, scoring two goals in eleven appearances.
 Mali reached the semi-finals of the competition.